developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 -8<- "docs/codes/2024/0013/trust-relationship/outputs.tf"
 ```

+!!! tip "OAuth2 Provider Trust Relationship"

+    Bear in mind that the trust relationship from one service provider to the
+    next is a one-way street.
+That is, if AWS trusts the identities of
+    Azure AD, that by no means implies that Azure AD trusts the identities of
+    AWS in return.

+    Unless, the returning trust relationship is also established in and of its
+    own.

+    OIDC trust relationship does **not** imply a two-way trust relationship.

+Now, let's explain the above TF code for further clarity.

 ### OpenID Connect Audience

 Notice that the `client_id_list` must include a value and based on my findings